vanhoangkha/Networking-fundamentals/Day21_Spanning_Tree_Protocol_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/ae382ec2-9c0f-4673-94b5-5d1411c8db6b)

-SW4 has the LOWEST Priority Number so it is designated ROOT BRIDGE
+SW4 has the LOWEST Priority Number so it is designated Bridge gốc

 All of SW4 INTERFACES become DESIGNATED

-SW2 G0/0 becomes ROOT PORT because SW4 G0/0 connection is a LOWER NUMBER than G0/1.
+SW2 G0/0 becomes ROOT Cổng because SW4 G0/0 connection is a LOWER NUMBER than G0/1.

-SW3 G0/1 becomes ROOT PORT
+SW3 G0/1 becomes ROOT Cổng

-SW1 G0/1 becomes ROOT PORT because G0/1 cost is LESS than Fa1/0 and 2/0
+SW1 G0/1 becomes ROOT Cổng because G0/1 cost is LESS than Fa1/0 and 2/0

-EACH remaining PORT will be either DESIGNATED or NON-DESIGNATED
+EACH remaining Cổng will be either DESIGNATED or NON-DESIGNATED

 SW1 Fa1/0 and 2/0 become NON-DESIGNATED since they have a HIGHER STP COST (38) than SW2 outbound ports (8) making SW2 Fa1/0 and 2/0 DESIGNATED